The Monterey Bay Aquarium

 Identifying Key User Flows

 I mapped out the current user flow to identify key pain points in the borrowing process.
-I translated the process into something that is digital, seamless, and saves both user types time.
-Users stated the requesting process specifically, was laborious and burdensome due to communication and scheduling.
+Users stated the requesting process was burdensome due to communication and scheduling, I translated the process into something that is digital, seamless, and saves both user identities time.

 Wireframes